SuperOfficeDocs/superoffice-docs/user-guide/en/win-client/import/specifying-advanced-import-settings.md

 Advanced import settings include date format settings and delimiter characters.
 They are aimed at ensuring that SuperOffice interprets the import file correctly.

 > [!NOTE]
-> To be able to correctly map the fields from the import file, you may have to edit the settings for text qualifier, field delimiter and row delimiter.
+> To correctly map the fields from the import file, you may have to edit the settings for text qualifier, field delimiter and row delimiter.

 To specify advanced import settings: